freqtrade/freqtrade/docs/strategy-advanced.md

 You can use this feature by creating a custom_entry_price function in your strategy file to customize entry prices and custom_exit_price for exits.

+!!!Note
+If your custom pricing function return None or an invalid value, a default entry or exit price will be chosen based on the current rate.

 ### Custom order entry and exit price exemple
 ``` python
 from datetime import datetime, timedelta, timezone